AutoHyper/AutoHyper/README.md

 git submodule update
 ```

+When pulling a new version, make sure to update the submodules by re-running `git submodule update`.

 ## Overview

 AutoHyper reads a transition system and a [HyperLTL](https://doi.org/10.1007/978-3-642-54792-8_15) property and determines if the property holds on the given system.
 The system can either be provided as an explicit-state system or a symbolic system that is internally converted to an explicit-state representation.
-Support for symbolic systems includes a fragment of the [NuSMV specification language](https://nusmv.fbk.eu/NuSMV/userman/v26/nusmv.pdf) and programs in a simple boolean programming language [2].
+Support for symbolic systems includes a fragment of the [NuSMV specification language](https://nusmv.fbk.eu/NuSMV/userman/v26/nusmv.pdf) and programs in a simple boolean programming language [2, 4].
 You can read the details in our paper:

 > AutoHyper: Explicit-State Model Checking for HyperLTL.
 Raven Beutner and Bernd Finkbeiner.
 TACAS 2023.
 [1]

+If you want to model-check more expressive HyperQPTL properties, take a look at the [AutoHyperQ](https://github.com/AutoHyper/AutoHyperQ) tool.
+AutoHyperQ also includes additional features such as witness/counterexample computation.
+See [5] for details.

 ## Structure

-- `src/` contains the source code of AutoHyper and the tool used to produce the plots in the paper (both written in F#).
+- `src/` contains the source code of AutoHyper (written in F#).
-- `benchmarks/` contains various HyperLTL benchmarks.
+- `benchmarks/` contains various HyperLTL benchmarks and scripts to run them automatically.
+Most benchmarks were created by [3] for the bounded model checker [HyperQB](https://github.com/HyperQB/HyperQB) and simply adopted to the syntax supported by AutoHyper.
+See `benchmarks/BenchmarkDetails.md` for more information.
 - `app/` is the target folder for the build.
 The final AutoHyper executable will be placed here.

 ## Build AutoHyper